What Are The Sam, Mike & Will Linebackers In Football?

 For instance, if the team has three players to the left and one to the right, the Sam linebacker will line up every time to the three-player side.

-In a 4-3 scheme, the Sam linebacker can often be found near scrimmage or 2-3 yards away.
+In a 4-3 scheme, the Sam linebacker can often be found near the line of scrimmage or 2-3 yards away.

-This player is often used to disrupt tight ends and be physical at the point of attack.
+This player is often used to disrupt the tight end and be physical at the point of attack.
+Commonly, the defensive end can be converted into a Sam linebacker if it fits the defensive strategies of the coaching staff.

 Often, teams will overload one side and run the other side.